JoseIuri/UVM_Python_UVMC/README.md

 ## Getting Started

 Python is a language that provides a high-level programming language for numerical computation and other operations.
-This repository contains an example of a connection between an UVM testbench and a Python reference model for a simple operation of sum.
+This repository contains an example of a connection between an UVM testbench and a Python reference model using Mentor UVM Connect® for a simple operation of sum.

 <p align="center">
   <a href="https://www.embedded.ufcg.edu.br/">